makerdao/community/governance/votes/Executive vote - September 27, 2023.md

 address: "$spell_address"

 ---
-# [Executive Proposal] DAO Resolution for Monetalis Clydesdale, DAO Resolution for HV Bank, Fortunafi vault changes, Spark Protocol Proxy Spell - September 27, 2023
+# [Executive Proposal] DAO Resolution for Monetalis Clydesdale, HV Bank On-chain RWA Agreement Update, Fortunafi Vault Change, Trigger Spark Protocol Proxy Spell - September 27, 2023

 The Governance Facilitators, Dewiz, Sidestream and Phoenix Labs have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following actions to the Maker Protocol.